The monodromy of families of subvarieties on abelian varieties: Introduction

 \item a \emph{product} if there are smooth subvarieties $X_1, X_2 \subset A_{S, \bar{\eta}}$ with $\dim X_i > 0$ such that the sum morphism $X_1 \times X_2 \to A_{S, \bar{\eta}}$ is a closed embedding with image $\cX_{\bar{\eta}}$.
 Again, after an \'etale base change over $S$ we may assume that~$X_i$ spreads out to a subvariety $\cX_i \subset A_{S}$ which is smooth and proper over $S$ such that the relative sum morphism $\cX_1 \times \cX_2 \to A_{S}$ is a closed embedding with image $\cX$.
 Then we have the K\"{u}nneth isomorphism which is compatible with monodromy:

 \end{enumerate}

 If $\cX_{\bar{\eta}}$ is nondivisible, then condition (1) holds if and only if the family $\cX \to S$ is isotrivial; see \cref{cor:constant_up_to}.
-In order to avoid the appearance of the exceptional groups~$E_6$ and $E_7$ and some low-dimensional half-spin groups, we assume that the topological Euler characteristic $e$ of $\cX_{\bar{\eta}}$ satisfies
+To avoid the appearance of the exceptional groups~$E_6$ and $E_7$ and some low-dimensional half-spin groups, we require a mild assumption on the topological Euler characteristic: \begin{assumption} The topological Euler characteristic $e$ of $\cX_{\bar{\eta}}$ satisfies